ethrlrnr/pc-toolbox/README.md

 - Columns found in CSV output can be easily customized with other JSON elements.
 - Can handle 90% of the alert filters mentioned in the API: https://api.docs.prismacloud.io/reference#get-alerts-v2
 - For specific commandline argument filters (outside of what's shown in the example below) just look inside the first block of the code.
 - Try matrix mode if you want to see all the json responses printed.
+- **If your response is large sometimes you will receive a server side 504 error.
+The only way to handle this issue at the moment is to pull less days or do more filtering.**

 Example:
 ```
 python pc-alert-get-lite-rql.py -y -fas open -tr 120 --detailed -fct aws
 python pc-alert-get-lite-rql.py -y -fas open -tr 90 --detailed -fct gcp
-python pc-alert-get-lite-rql.py -y -fas open -tr 60 --detailed -fpt anomaly -fct gcp
+python pc-alert-get-lite-rql.py -y -fas open -tr 10 --detailed -fpt anomaly -fct gcp
 python pc-alert-get-lite-rql.py -y -fas open -tr 10 --detailed -fct aws -fpcs GDPR -y
 python pc-alert-get-lite-rql.py -y -fas open -tr 5 --detailed -fct aws --matrixmode
 ```